robom/RepData_PeerAssessment2/pa2_storm.md

----
-title: 'Analysis of the Health and Economic Consequences of the Severe Weather Events'
+# Analysis of the Health and Economic Consequences of the Severe Weather Events
-output:
-  html_document:
-    keep_md: true
----

 ##Synopsis